 Using the Trace tool, you can automatically add a cuesheet to a ride or route; or use the manual mode to make alterations on the traced copy.
 View more information about the auto-trace and manual trace tools here.

 Use the elevation profile to make a selection by clicking and dragging.
 Fine tune the selection by clicking and dragging the blue side bars.
 The Selection Tools will appear at the bottom of the right side panel.

 Use the Delete Selection tool to remove the selected route line and metrics from the route you are editing.

 Pro-tip: Deleting a section out of the middle of a route will split the route into two parts.

 Use Flatten Elevation to even things out.
 This tool will remove elevation data in the selection, and will draw a straight line between the two points on either side of the elevation profile where it meets the selection.

 While editing a route, you can change the color of the route line to differentiate from the rest of the route.
 This is especially useful for highlighting busy roads, tough climbs, segments you want to call out, or anything significant about the route.

-Clear Control Points from an are to make edits to larger sections of your route.
-Clearing control points does not affect the size of the route when export, and has no impact on waypoints.
+Clear Control Points from an area to make edits to larger sections of your route.
+Clearing control points does not affect the size of the route when exported, and has no impact on waypoints.